MichaelMeow/space_age/README.md

 ## Description

-A space age age calculator, designed for an age where age is relative to space and time.
+A space age age calculator, calculating age for an age where age is relative to space and time.

 ## Behavior Specifications